Bob Vila’s 10 “Must Do” Projects for August

 From summer barbecues to seasonal storms, your deck weathers it all.
 If yours is looking a little worse for wear, give it a boost with some light maintenance.
 First, sweep and rinse away dirt, debris, and mildew.
 Then, check for loose boards or nail pops.
 Finally, replace boards as needed and give the surface a coat of deck stain and sealer.
 Now it’s ready for more memorable summer fun.

 4. Tune Up Your Bathroom Fan

 Your bathroom exhaust fan works hard, pumping humid air out of your home and preventing mold and mildew.
-Give it a quick tune-up to extend its life.
-Turn off power to the fan and vacuum away the dust.
+Clean your bathroom exhaust fan every so often to extend its life: Turn off power to the fan and vacuum away the dust.
 Then, remove the vent cover and wash it with mild soap and water.
 Check all the parts to make sure they’re running, and replace any damaged ones as needed.

 5. Save Seeds

 Backyard gardeners, take note: This year’s harvest could feed your household all through next summer.
 Save your seeds now, and you’ll have everything you need for next spring’s veggie garden.
 If you’re new to saving seeds, check out this quick tutorial.
 Be sure to stow the little treasures in small brown kraft envelopes, which will protect seeds from light.

 6. Remove Thatch